eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 ### Internal and External Change

-The broader perpsective here is that personal growth is a dialogue between internal changes and external changes.
+The broader perspective here is that personal growth is a dialogue between internal changes and external changes.

 Internal changes might come from medication, meditation, therapy, coaching, or practicing habits for a long enough time.
 External changes are the scaffolding around the brain: using a todo list, and using it effectively.
 Using a calendar.
 Clearing your desk so you don't get distracted by things.
 Journaling, so that you can introspect and notice patterns: which behaviours leads to a good workday, and which behaviours lead to a day being wasted.